Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Introduction

 \subsection{Structure}

 The remainder of Section \ref{Introduction} consists of two parts.
-The former, Subsection \ref{Motivation}, will motivate the model of interest and our contribution to the theory thereof.
+The first, Subsection \ref{Motivation}, will motivate the model of interest and our contribution to the theory thereof.
 The second, Subsection \ref{Related work}, will discuss previous work on the model we are studying, as well as on other related models.
-In Section \ref{Model} we will introduce the models of interest formally.
 In Section \ref{Preliminaries and Notation} we introduce some preliminaries and notation.
-Each of the following three sections, namely Sections \ref{Connectedness}, \ref{Gaussianity} and \ref{Completeness} are dedicated to one of the three main theorems.
-The first the characterization of eventual forever connectedness, the second the asymptotic Gaussianity of the vertex count in the connected regime and the third the characterization of eventual forever connectedness.
-We finish by discussing some possible directions for future work in Section \ref{Conclusion}.
+Each of the following three sections, namely Sections \ref{Connectedness}, \ref{Gaussianity} and \ref{Completeness}, is dedicated to one of the three main theorems.
+The first section covers the characterization of eventual forever connectedness, the second the asymptotic Gaussianity of the vertex count in the connected regime and the third the characterization of eventual forever essential completeness.